Charles S. Joelson: Congress

+Jurist

 After his resignation, then-state cabinet member Robert A. Roe was elected as a Democrat by special election on November 4, 1969, to fill the vacancy left by Joelson.
 Joelson had asked the state's governor at the time, Richard J. Hughes for a seat in the New Jersey Superior Court.
 He served on the bench for fifteen years, spending time in the Chancery Division and the Appellate Division, before retiring in 1984.

+Death

 A resident of Paramus, Joelson died at the age of 83 in Freehold Township, New Jersey on August 17, 1999.